PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 (:math:`\|\mathcal A \delta(r)\| < \|\delta(r)\|`).

-Notice, however, that for very large Tikhonov factors the regularization term starts to dominate in the minimization problem, which tend to
+Notice, however, that for very large Tikhonov factors the regularization term starts to dominate in the minimization problem, which tends to

 .. math::
     \tilde{\mathbf x} = \varepsilon^2